faithanalog/faithanalog.github.io/_posts/2021-04-25-lua-hashbang-executable-lua-script.md

 ---
 layout: post
-title: "Lua Hashbang - Executable Lua Scripts"
+title: "Extended Lua Hashbang - Portable Lua Scripts"
 ---

 So you have a lua file, and you want to be able to run it from the command line like `./your_script.lua`.
 In languages like python or ruby you would accomplish this by adding `#!/usr/bin/env ruby` or `#!/usr/bin/env python` as the first line of the file.
 The `#!` magic pattern, known as a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) (sheh-bang) or hashbang, tells linux to use a specific command to execute the file.
-However, the python and ruby examples only work because `#` starts a comment in those languages, so the interpreter ignores it.
-In lua, our comments start with `--`, not `#`, so we need to get clever.
+You can do this in Lua too, but it's not the most portable option.

+If you use `#!/usr/bin/env lua`, it'll work just fine as long as a program named `lua` exists.
+However, some people use an alternative lua implementation called [LuaJIT](https://luajit.org/).
+LuaJIT provides an executable named `luajit`, so the simple shebang won't find it unless the person running your code has added `lua` as an alias to `luajit`.
+If your code is compatible with both the reference Lua and LuaJIT, it's nice to make your script work with both out of the box.

 The following solution is modified from [code by William Ahern on the lua-l mailing list](http://lua-users.org/lists/lua-l/2015-01/msg00633.html).
 This will search `$PATH` for `lua`, `lua5*`, and `luajit*`, executing the script with first one it finds: